xmtp/xmtp-web/packages/react-sdk/README.md

 };
 ```

-#### Configuring the client
+#### Configure the client

-See the [XMTP-JS docs](https://github.com/xmtp/xmtp-js#configuring-the-client) for configuration options.
+To learn more about client configuration options, see [Configure the client](https://github.com/xmtp/xmtp-js#configuring-the-client) in the `xmtp-js` SDK docs.

-#### Creating a client with private keys
+#### Create a client with private keys

-It is not recommended to handle private keys manually unless you have a specific use case to do so.
-For more information, check out [`Manually handling private key storage`](https://github.com/xmtp/xmtp-js#manually-handling-private-key-storage)
+Manually handling private keys is not recommended unless a use case requires it.

+To learn more, see [Manually handling private key storage](https://github.com/xmtp/xmtp-js#manually-handling-private-key-storage) in the `xmtp-js` SDK docs.

 **Example**